 Top 10 Activities With The Color Blue

-A Rainbow Lesson Plan in the color blue
+A Rainbow Lesson Plan in the Color Blue

-Welcome to a Free Lesson Plan that will teach your group of children not only about the color blue, but in the process how to not give up, why we can trust, how to relax, have fun, be creative and much more about our wonderful world.
+Welcome to a Free Lesson Plan that teaches your group of children not only about the color blue, but in the process how to not give up, why we can trust, how to relax, have fun, be creative and much more about our wonderful world.
 Blue is a natural color that speaks to us of the outdoors, the sky and the sea.
 These elements give us a calming feeling and thoughts of lazy Summer days.
-Water itself speaks to us of healing and refreshing, whilst the expanse of blue sky can give us a sense of freedom and being a part of the wider world.
+Water speaks to us of healing and refreshing, whilst the expanse of blue sky can give us a sense of freedom and being a part of the wider world.
 Is is any wonder that it is most people's favorite color?
-Remember to decorate your room in your theme color to set the mood, with balloons, cushions, streamers and banners, all in the color blue of course.
+Decorate your room in your theme color to set the mood, with balloons, cushions, streamers and banners, all in the color blue of course.

 Activity 1- Balloon Games As They Arrive

-Encouraging the children to participate and relax together
+Encouraging the children to participate

 When they have had fun playing with them, an adult could hang them up out of the way of distraction and to decorate the room, whilst the next activity begins.